BR0kEN-/cikit/docs/vagrant/wsl/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

 After the system is boot again, open the Microsoft Store and use search to find `Ubuntu` or `openSUSE`.
-Proceed to its page and click `Get`.
+Proceed to the page of a chosen package and click `Get`.
 After distro will be downloaded, click `Launch` and do the installation.

-**Not recommended, legacy installation via `lxrun`**.
+**Not recommended and deprecated installation via `lxrun`**.

 ![Installation via lxrun](images/16215-lxrun.png)